cvburgess/leadwithjoy.org/src/posts/guide-standup.md

 ## How to tailor a standup to your team

-For a complete guide, check out [The Standup Playbook](/playbook-standup).
+For a complete guide, check out the [Standup Playbook](/playbook-standup).

 [preview](/posts/playbook-standup)